-Faster
+Building Faster

-- Reduce latency stop pushing content and transactions across the network and instead serve from the edge - The rise of CDNs that serve (almost) all Internet content and services from massively scaled distributed delivery systems. - "Packet Miles" to deliver content to users has shrunk fewer miles, faster service! - The development of high frequency cellular data systems (4G/5G) has resulted in a highly capable last mile access network with Gigabit capacity - Applications are being re-engineered to meet faster response criteria - Compressed interactions across shorter distances using higher capacity circuitry results in a faster Internet
+- Reduce latency stop pushing content and transactions across the network and instead replicate service and serve from the edge - The rise of CDNs that serve (almost) all Internet content and services from massively scaled distributed delivery systems. - "Packet Miles" to deliver content to users has shrunk fewer miles means faster service! - The development of mm wavelength cellular data systems (4G/5G) has resulted in a highly capable last mile access network with Gigabit capacity - Applications are being re-engineered to meet faster response criteria - Compressed interactions across shorter distances using higher capacity circuitry results in a much faster Internet

-Better
+Building Better

-- If "better" means "more trustworthy" and "more privacy" then we are making progress at last! - Encryption is close to ubiquitous in the world of web services - TLS 1.3 is moving to seal up the last open TLS porthole, the SNI field - Oblivious DNS and Oblivious HTTP is moving to isolate knowledge of the querier from the name being queried - The content, application, and platform sectors have all taken the privacy agenda up with enthusiasm, to the extent that whether networks are trustable or not doesn't matter any more - all common shared network infrastructure is uniformly treated as untrustable! - And if you can't trust it then avoid it (where possible)!
+If "better" means "more trustworthy" and "more privacy" then we are making progress at last!

+- Encryption is close to ubiquitous in the world of web services - TLS 1.3 is moving to seal up the last open TLS porthole, the SNI field, using ECH - Oblivious DNS and Oblivious HTTP is moving to isolate knowledge of the querier from the name being queried - The content, application, and platform sectors have all taken the privacy agenda up with enthusiasm, to the extent that whether networks are trustable or not doesn't matter any more - all common shared network infrastructure is uniformly treated as untrustable! - And if you can't trust it then avoid it (where possible)!

-Cheaper
+Building Cheaper